Laser Hair Removal in Princeton, NJ

 There is no downtime after a treatment session.
 Immediately after the procedure, the treated area may be red and a small amount of swelling may occur around the hair follicles.
 The area may tingle for a day or two.
 The treated area may become crusty over the first day or two after treatment.
 During this time, cleanse and moisturize your skin following the post care regimen that Dr. Onumah recommends for you.
 Avoid picking at or manipulating the treated area.
 Do not tan during this period, and wear sunscreen with the SPF recommended by Dr. Onumah.

 How does laser hair removal compare to electrolysis?

-Laser hair removal treatment at Skin of All Color is a much faster process than electrolysis.
+Laser hair removal treatment at O Medical and Aesthetics is a much faster process than electrolysis.
 In the latter, a needle is inserted into the hair’s follicle and an electric shock causes the follicle to burn, thereby reducing hair growth.
 With laser hair removal, a cool light will scan the skin area and then treat all the hair with the laser beam.
 This is also faster, more convenient, and less painful.

 Are there any side effects of laser hair removal treatments?

 There are no adverse side effects to laser hair removal treatments in New Jersey.
 Some patients may possibly experience skin irritation, including redness and small swelling around the areas treated.
 This is completely normal and typically disappears in a few days.
 It is critical to protect the areas treated until the skin heals by covering the treated areas or using sunscreen to avoid any pigment changes after the treatment.

 Why see a Dermatologist for laser hair removal treatments?